ShreyasTulpule/Data-Cleaning-and-Standardization-of-Global-Layoffs-Dataset/README.md

 6. Removing Redundant Rows and Columns: Delete rows where key columns (e.g., total_laid_off, percentage_laid_off) contain NULL values.
 Drop the row_num column as it is no longer needed after deduplication.

-7. Final Data Review: Inspect the cleaned and standardized data in layoff_staging_2 to ensure all steps have been correctly implemented.
+7. Final Data Review: Inspect the cleaned and standardized data in layoff_staging_2 to ensure all steps have been correctly implemented. -->

 ## **Conclusion**
-This project provides a structured approach to data cleaning, focusing on deduplication, standardization, and handling missing values.
-By following these steps, the layoff dataset becomes more reliable and suitable for detailed analysis, supporting better decision-making and insights.
+Delivered a high-quality, consistent dataset, enhancing analysis accuracy and decision-making.